Gunupur: Transport

 Gunupur is connected to other parts of Odisha by state highway SH17(Gunupur-Digapahandi-Berhampur) and SH04(Paralakhemundi-Gunupur-Rayagada-Koraput).
 It is also well connected with major cities of Andhra Pradesh.
 Odisha State Road Transport Corporation, Andhra Pradesh State Road Transport Corporation, and Private buses run frequently between Gunupur to other parts of Odisha and Andhra Pradesh.
 Gunupur is connected by the 90 km long Naupada-Gunupur branch railway line to Naupada railway junction on the Khurda Road-Visakhapatnam section of the Howrah-Chennai route.
-The nearest airport is the Visakhapatnam Airport at a distance of 200 km towards the south.
+The nearest airport is the Alluri Sitarama Raju International Airport at a distance of 200 km towards the south.
 The other nearest airport is the Bhubaneswar Airport, which is about 360 km.

 Tourism

 Gunupur and its vicinity have of many charms, is a thrill to the searching eyes.
 It has the facilities to serve as a base for visiting the nearby place of interest.